rkillickdev/the-coffee-run/README.md

 ![Enter Existing Order Reference](docs/features/coffee-run-existing-order-enter-ref.png)

-The order reference provided by the user, is checked against the list or order references stored in the "orders" sheet on the google sheets doc the_coffee_run.
+The order reference provided by the user, is checked against the list of order references stored in the "orders" sheet on the google sheets doc the_coffee_run.
 If it cannot be matched, the following feedback is displayed:

 ![Invalid Order Reference](docs/features/cofee-run-invalid-order-ref.png)